 McDonnell was born in Belfast in 1798, his father, also named Alexander was a noted surgeon in Belfast.
 It was said that he attended the the execution of Henry Joy McCracken, one of the leaders of the 1798 rebellion.
 While his uncle Dr. James McDonnell was the founder of the Belfast Fever Hospital, which exists today as the Royal Victoria Hospital.
 James was also father to a son named Alexander, but we will return to him in another post.

 Alexander, the future chess star, trained and worked as a merchant in the West Indies in the early part of the 19th Century, and this is where the story takes a decidedly dark turn.
 Reports suggest that Alexander went out to the West Indies at the age of 17 and ended up in the colony of Demerara-Essequibo, now part of modern day Guyana, and worked as a merchant dealing mainly with the export crops of the area, sugar and coffee.
 McDonnell was obviously well thought of by the merchants and plantation owners of the area because in 1820 he returned to London to act on their behalf as secretary of the Committee of West Indian Merchants.
 This role was to primarily represent the interests of the British colonists in the West Indies and to liaise with persons of importance and members of Parliament, what we might recognise today as a PR and lobbying role.
 This was a crucial time for those with financial interests in the West Indies, as there was a growing abolitionist movement in Britain, and the plantations of the West Indies were almost totally operated by slave labour.
 By 1807 the British Empire had outlawed Slave trading, which ceased the long established practice of the Atlantic slave trade, the forcible capture and relocation of people from west Africa to the Americas for work in the hugely profitable plantations.
 Slavery itself though remained legal.
-Those slaves already in the possession of plantation owners remained their chattels, as did any children born into slavery.
+Those enslaved people already in the possession of plantation owners remained their chattels, as did any children born into slavery.

 In 1823 the Anti-slavery society, which sought to abolish slavery completely and which lobbied extensively for this cause, was founded in Britain.
 1823 was also the year that Demerara became the focus of international attention, after a slave revolt was ruthlessly put down by the local colonists and their armed forces.
-While initial public sentiment was with the plantation owners, this soon changed when details of the conditions for the enslaved people emerged.
+While initial public sentiment in Britain was with the plantation owners, this soon changed when details of the conditions for the enslaved people emerged.
 Central to the revolt seems to have been the actions of an abolitionist preacher named John Smith who wished to provide religious instruction to the enslaved people and who also told them of the abolitionist movement.
 Smith was arrested and charged with promoting discontent and dissatisfaction among the enslaved people of the plantations.
 He was duly convicted and sentenced to death but died of “consumption” before the sentence could be carried out.
-The death of the white Parson Smith caused uproar in Britain, far more than the death of over 200 black slaves during and after the revolt, and let to over 200 petitions being delivered to Parliament.
-Over 20 of the slaves who had been part of the largely peaceful uprising were executed and their bodies strung up on gibbets as a ghastly warning to any other slave who would dare to seek their freedom.
+The death of the white Parson Smith caused uproar in Britain, far more than the death of over 200 black people during and after the revolt, and let to over 200 petitions being delivered to Parliament.
+Over 20 of the enslaved people who had been part of the largely peaceful uprising were executed and their bodies strung up on gibbets as a ghastly warning to any other slave who would dare to seek their freedom.

-It was against this background of huge negative publicity, the creation of Parson John Smith as the “Demerara Martyr” and the rise in prominence of abolitionists like William Wilberforce that Alexander McDonnell wrote a book entitled “Considerations on Negro Slavery with authentic reports illustrative of the actual conditions of the Negroes in Demerara” .
+It was against this background of huge negative publicity, the creation of Parson John Smith as the so-called “Demerara Martyr” and the rise in prominence of abolitionists like William Wilberforce, that Alexander McDonnell wrote a book entitled “Considerations on Negro Slavery with authentic reports illustrative of the actual conditions of the Negroes in Demerara” .
 The book reads as a condescending apologia for the Demerara plantocracy.
-McDonnell seeks to the defend the conditions and practices of the planters, mainly by referring to replies he received from plantation managers to a series of letters he had sent.
+McDonnell seeks to the defend the indefensible conditions and practices of the planters, mainly by referring to replies he received from plantation managers to a series of letters he had sent.
 While he criticises the slave trade and the cruelty of kidnapping people from their native lands, he defends the present “patriarchal” conditions of slavery that existed in Demerara.
-His arguments against immediate abolition were threefold.
+His arguments against immediate abolition were threefold, though predominatly focused on the financial impact of such a decision.
 Firstly, he argued that the West Indian colonies were worth a great deal financially to the British Empire, but that this was predicated on the production of items like sugar through slave labour, and abolishing slave labour would make the colonies a drain on the Empire.
 Secondly, that plantation owners had a right to their property and should not be denied a living.
 He stated that even the most vociferous abolitionists would have a different view of slavery if its banning should lead to their own loss of income.
 And thirdly, that the slaves of Demerara could not be freed as they were not yet civilised enough to avoid slipping into complete idleness.
 To support this hypothesis he drew comparisons with the “keeping up with the Joneses” type of motivations that encouraged the English to strive towards greater security and wealth, comparing the dilligent and hard-working farmers and merchants of England with the feckless and idle farmers from the West of Ireland.

 Ironically given his preoccupation with idleness, McDonnell’s job representing the interests of West Indies merchants supplied him with a good income and quite an amount of downtime in which he spent honing his skills at the game of chess.
 McDonnell was only in his early 20s when he was sent back to London in 1820, and by 1825 he was a chess pupil of William Lewis, the first man to ever have the term “Grandmaster” used about him.
 By 1832 (according to no less an authority than Charles Dickens), McDonnell and several others had joined the Westminster Chess Club, situated on the first floor of a coffee house at Covent Garden.
 One of the founders of the club was chess player and author George Walker.
 It was Walker, more than anyone, who helped to popularise chess in Britain at the time.
 Although not as great a player as the likes of William Lewis, his regular and readable articles on the game, and importantly cheap and accessible books on chess, help drum up interest in the pastime.
 His Westminster Club would be so successful that it would soon have over 200 members paying two guineas each in membership fees.

 Chess clubs such as the Westminster gave McDonnell the opportunity to cement his reputation as the foremost player in Britain, replacing the man who taught him, William Lewis as the top British player of his day.
 And so, to the chess games that could briefly allow McDonnell a claim to being world chess champion.
-In 1834, the ever enterprising George Walker sought to arrange a series of games between McDonnell (the best player in Britain) and Louis-Charles Mahé de La Bourdonnais, the strongest player in France.
+In 1834, the ever enterprising George Walker sought to arrange a series of games between McDonnell (judged the best player in Britain) and Louis-Charles Mahé de La Bourdonnais, the strongest player in France.

 La Bourdonnais was an interesting character.
 Born on the Indian Ocean island of Reunion, part of the French empire just off the east coast of Africa, he squandered his fortune in a series of bad investments and turned to chess to provide him with a living.
 In the early 1820’s he had travelled to London and had defeated the foremost players that Britain had to offer, including William Lewis and John Cochrane.
 In 1834, some nine years after his last visit to England, La Bourdonnais returned at the invitation of George Walker to play Alexander McDonnell, now recognised as Britain’s finest chess player in the Westminster Chess club.